reactgraphqlacademy/fb-messenger/README.md

 ### Part 1, login form

-Implementation of the Login Component (located in src/components/Login.js).
+Finish the implementation of the Login Component located in src/components/Login.js.
 Requirements:

 - The state of the inputs should be managed by the Login component (is that a controlled or uncontrolled component?).
 Hint: use the onChange event in the inputs
 - Handle the onClick button to validate the inputs.
 For validation you use password: 123 and email: clone@facebook.com